 At Age 55, The Light Bulb Finally Goes On

 From 1997 to 2006, 10 years (again 10 years!), I worked my way back up financially to firm footing.

 I paid off all my credit card debts over a few years.
 I didn’t buy a new car for several years and saved those payments and took care of the old one.
 Eventually the alimony payments stopped and so did the child support.
 I rented an apartment and downsized in almost every area.
 I wasn’t keeping up with the Joneses anymore and I decided that I never would again.
 I knew what keeping up with the Joneses and thinking that the bubble can’t ever break can do to you.

 It took almost ten years from my divorce before I was in a position to find some happiness and that’s when I met wife #2.
 It certainly was wonderful to find not only romance but a person with a like mind when it came to finances, health, success and happiness.
 You see, what I had finally learned is that’s what’s really important in life.
 Understanding what it is that makes you happy and that it’s not about the things you possess.
 It’s about the people in your life and the relationships you forge with friends and family.

 So I guess the answer to the question I asked in the beginning is this: As long as you pay attention to debt, debt doesn’t have to be your enemy, or even a nasty 4-letter word.
 Debt is more like a semi-necessary evil that can teach you some life lessons if you pay attention in class.
 It can be your stepping stone to the things that are much more important in your life.
 I know it was for me.

 Is debt living with you these days?
-If so, check out The Simple Dollar’s debt payoff guide, including a debt calculator to show you how making a few extra payments can really accelerate your payoff.
+If so, check out how to pay off your debt.
 What would bring you happiness and success in your life when debt moves on?